Shreya-0725/Shreya-0725/README.md

 <h3 align="center">Aspiring .NET Developer & Data Analyst</h3>

 <p align="center">
-I have experience in data analysis and I am currently focusing on backend development using .NET technologies.
+I am currently focusing on backend development using .NET technologies and have experience building APIs and working with databases.
+I also have experience in data analysis using Python and related tools, working on data processing and visualization projects.
 </p>

 <p align="center">